-Introduction to plant pathology: Historical developments in brief, classification of plant diseases, Spread of diseases in general.
+Introduction to plant pathology: Historical developments in brief, classification of plantdiseases, Spread of diseases in general.
 Stages in development of a disease

-Plant diseases: Study of symptoms, etiology, epidemiology and management of diseases caused by fungi (Tikka disease of groundnut, Downy mildew of grapes, blast disease of paddy, Red rot of sugarcane), bacteria (Citrus canker, Bacterial blight of rice, Angular leaf spot of cotton, Mycoplasm (Sandal spike), viruses (Bunchy top of banana, Papaya ring spot) and viroid(Potato spindle tuber disease)...
+Plant diseases: Study of symptoms, etiology, epidemiology and management of diseases causedby fungi (Tikka disease of groundnut, Downy mildew of grapes, blast disease of paddy, Rust of sorghum and powdery mildew of mulberry), bacteria (Citrus canker, Bacterial blight of rice, Mycoplasm (Sandal spike), viruses (Bunchy top of banana) and viroid(Potato spindle tuber disease).